Salmon Poke Bowl

 This post may contain affiliate links.
 See my disclosure policy.

-This salmon poke bowl recipe transforms your average salmon fillet into a restaurant-worthy dish.
-It’s full of savory, umami flavors and takes less than 10 minutes to make.
+My salmon poke bowl recipe transforms your average salmon fillet into a restaurant-worthy dish.
+It’s full of fresh, umami flavors and takes less than 10 minutes to make.

 Love cooking with salmon?
 Try my keta salmon, lemon pepper salmon, blackened salmon, and firecracker salmon next.